lbacigal/startup/notes.md

     * Community Tab is basically set up how I'd want it to look.
 I'm not sure how do embed public apis tho.
 Or how these images would come from people making them.
     * I redid the whole layout for the editor page, whatever I was doing before wasn't working.
 I make a flex-container with one side being the image, the other with all the controls.
     * I worked on changing the background color, text color, & glowing menu border
     * worked on applying the CSS to the rest of the tabs.
 I have no idea why the community creations tab isn't working.
-I'm pretty sure it has to do with the image grid I foud from codepen
+I'm pretty sure it has to do with the image grid I found from codepen
     * I added the current tab highlight, that way people know which tab they are on.
 I got the font stuff fixed on the community tab.
 The only thing idk how to fix is the footer on the community tab.
     * Idk why, but when I changed the 'index.html' to 'home.html' I got this error after I deployed it.
 "Error: ENOENT: no such file or directory, stat '/home/ubuntu/services/startup/public/index.html' ".
 So I changed it back to 'index.html'
     * I submitted it.
 I want to change the icon the website tab has. but idk how to do that yet